sys-john/sys-john/README.md

 - 👋 Hi, I’m @sys-john
 - 👀 I’m interested in cyber-security
-- 🌱 I’m currently learning docker
+- 🌱 I’m currently learning ansible
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...